210104-msbi-reston/BryanBlueP1/README.md

 * Multiple views
 ## Getting started
 Clone repo: https://github.com/210104-msbi-reston/BryanBlueP1.git
-Load the backup file onto your SQL server to get the database setup
+Load the backup file onto your SQL server to get the database setup.
 ## Usage
 Use the demo file to for example queries/stored procedures